abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 - Note that they're not part of the DOM, so:
   - they can't be selected by JavaScript.
   - they aren't accessible by screen readers.
+  - they can't be selected by the user when selecting text. **(Super useful when you want to add visual content to the text without affecting the text itself when selecting it)**
 - When using it, we must provide a `content` property to it in order to work (even if it's empty string `""`)

   ```css